weikangg/PropertyIQ/README.md

 ![databaseConsole](https://user-images.githubusercontent.com/101249007/229973874-c69fc3fe-d975-405c-8e41-3f9c2187d87c.png)

 5) Create a .env file in the root directory & store relevant information.
 <strong>Ensure that the names match exactly. e.g. 'POSTGRE_USER' must be stored exactly as POSTGRE_USER in the .env file without any typos.
 Also, the <> signs are not required.
-There are there only for illustrative purposes. e.g. POSTGRE_USER = 'postgres' is correct instead of POSTGRE_USER = "<postgres>". </strong>
+There are there only for illustrative purposes. e.g. POSTGRE_USER = 'postgres' is correct instead of POSTGRE_USER = <postgres>. </strong>

 ```
 POSTGRE_USER = '<YOUR POSTGRESQL USER>'